Hungarian Lobster Tail Helmets

 Even John Hunyadi was said to have used the early forms of Lobster Tail helmets.
 Many illustrations from the 16th century show him wearing that kind of helmet.
 In Hungary, this helmet became common in the 16th century, even the infantrymen used it.

 All in all, the Hungarian helmet is an in-between product between the Burgundian style helmet that had strong but rigid neck protection and the Ottoman helmet of the Mameluks.
+Note, that a similar process can be observed regarding the development of Hungarian sabers.
+Below, you can see a Hungarian lobster-tail helmet, iron, 17th century, it is on display in the Museum of Vrsac, Bánát (Banate) Region, Serbia.

 The Lobster Helmets abroad